vtog/labGuides/source/ocp/multus.rst

 .. important:: At this time you can NOT create a service with this additional interface.
 Only the primary CNI interface will be used.

-.. note:: I'm only focusing on MACVLAN, as I think this is the most common use case.
-There are other options and if I run across the need I will add them.

-.. attention:: Do not use DHCP with IPVLAN.
-This will not work as interfaces share the MAC address with the host interface.

 .. tip:: Fun with for loops

    .. code-block:: bash